 - 1. Pass indicates that the student has sufficient command of the content to continue with graduate studies and to write a dissertation.
-In rare cases, a High Pass indication will be give to indicate an extraordinarily high score on the comprehensive exam. - 2.
-Incomplete indicates that the student is deficient in one or more areas included on the examination.
+In rare cases, a High Pass indication will be given to indicate an extraordinarily high score on the comprehensive exam. - 2.
+Incomplete indicates that the student is deficient in one or more areas included in the examination.
 The involved faculty will make recommendations for correcting these deficiencies.
-These recommendations can vary depending on the nature of the deficiency and might include any or all of the following: completing an independent study; successfully completing formal course(s) for credit; clarifying answers in writing; or providing oral clarification. - 3.
+These recommendations can vary depending on the nature of the deficiency and typically include clarifying answers in writing or providing oral clarification. - 3.
 Fail indicates that the student must retake one or more comprehensive exams.
-Because comprehensive exams are offered only once per year, students who fail the exam must wait until the following year to retake the examination.
+The retake of the exam will happen three months after the first exam, typically before the beginning of students' third year.